 The great Sumerian Goddess Inanna, Queen of Heaven in pre-patriarchial times, depicts this sacred feminine spiritual journey by going down into the Underworld, “the unknown,” alone.
 Her handmaiden stays above and witnesses her journey.
 She meets her shadow and her shadow kills her and hangs her body on a meat hook in the Underworld.
 The Handmaiden’s presence saves her by finding her somehow with water that retrieves her light.
 She is resurrected and reborn.

-Terry Ray, Boulder Women’s Dharma Teacher, spoke about it this way, “The Heroine’s Journey is about internal surrendering.
+Terry Ray, a Boulder Insight MeditationTeacher & Retreat Leader, spoke about it this way, “The Heroine’s Journey is about internal surrendering.
 It is about allowing yourself to meet your shadow, to share life with others, to remove your identity to nothingness, struggle with obstacles and change forever.
 Friends are essential to this journey because presence helps us stay aware of ourselves.
 Our lightness helps us be aware of more shadow or helps us bring acceptance of all of our negative qualities.”

 Spiritual maturity is the ability to live with ambiguity and uncertainty.
 This is the Resilient New You who emerges from your Midlife Voyage to Transformation.

-To learn more about how to hear your call, and listen for the tools for your Sacred Feminine Journey, come to my FREE WORKSHOP on May 14th and learn where you are on your Midlife Voyage to Transformation.
-Here’s the link to register.
+To learn more about how to hear your call, and listen for the tools for your Sacred Feminine Journey, sign up for a Woman’s Adventure or Mindfulness Retreat HERE.